 Students in Level 3 are eligible to:

 Each participating employer will partner with the Trinity Careers Service to determine an appropriate assessment (e.g. case study) and prize, guidelines and assessment criteria for which will be communicated to you in advance.
-Level 3 assessments may take place in the employer’s premises or online in mid-March 2019 (w/c March 11th and w/c March 18th 2019).
+Level 3 assessments may take place in the employer’s premises.
+You will be contacted with a form to allow you to register for your Level 3 assessment.

 Friday October 19th 2018